How

 it comes to my moral standing and I will not cheat

-or real, someone needing help because they got
+something being fake or real, someone needing

-their CJ750 confiscated, or the worst are accidents
+or the worst are accidents where the owner does

-where the owner does not have a legally registered
+not have a legally registered CJ750.
+I also keep

-CJ750.
-I also keep emphasizing about not to buy
+emphasizing about not to buy a CJ750 sidecars

-a CJ750 sidecars with Hebei plates because you
+with Hebei plates because you will be in unnecessary

-will be in unnecessary liability, may cause problems
+liability, may cause problems with people you

-many cases of stolen bikes with Hebei plates buying
+cases of stolen bikes with Hebei plates buying

 one only goes to perpetuate criminal activities.